plumed/plumed2/user-doc/Miscelaneous.md

 \endplumedfile
 (see \ref DISTANCE and \ref UPPER_WALLS)

-An alternative to including comments in this way is to use line starting ENDPLUMED.
+An alternative to including comments in this way is to use the command \subpage ENDPLUMED.
 Everything in the PLUMED input after this keyword will be ignored.

 \page ContinuationLines Continuation lines